FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

   ['/blog/articles/2016/05/16/how-you-can-organise-gulp-in-your-applications/']
 ---

-In this blogpost I want to show one possibility of organising your gulp tasks in a way that you as a developer can find them quickly and print them to the console in an ordered way.
+In this blog post I want to show one possibility of organising your gulp tasks in a way that you as a developer can find them quickly and print them to the console in an ordered way.

 > I have taken all these examples from my cross platform examples on [GitHub](https://github.com/FabianGosebrink?tab=repositories).
 Especially from [Foodchooser](https://github.com/FabianGosebrink/Foodchooser-ASPNET-Angular-Cross-Platform).